PDC-support/hpc-intro-retired/_episodes/01-linux.md

 **background**

 On the contrary, a *background* process does not have any input connected.
 You can have as many of these as your resources permit.
-Normally, you need an & after the comman to put the process in the background.
+Normally, you need an & after the command to put the process in the background.

 To kill a background process: ``kill`` or ``pkill``, possible also from within ``top``.